"Dreamworld Pogie" was first mentioned on the back of the "Aladdin Deck Enhancer" box, under the "Coming Soon" section.

 Created by Philip and Andrew Oliver (The Oliver Twins).

-It was originally due to be released in late 1992/early 1993, but it was abandonded because the Oliver Twins had to focus on the release of "Dizzy the Adventurer" for the Aladdin Deck Enhancer.
+The game was originally due to be released in late 1992/early 1993, but it was abandoned because the Oliver Twins had to focus on the release of "Dizzy the Adventurer" for the Aladdin Deck Enhancer.

 Camerica going out of business and the Oliver Twins leaving Codemasters in 1994 also sealed the game's fate.

 Plans to port the game onto the 8-bit Sega systems was scrapped.

 In July 2011, The Dizzy Fansite released the game's "source code" to the public as a gift from the Oliver Twins (although its disputed that it isn't called a source code).

 With thanks to expert programmer Lukasz Kur, a prototype ROM of the game became available to download for the Nintendo Entertainment System (NES).